syousry6/ssp_demo/README.md

 ## Step 1: Create a namespace

-Let’s start by creating a namespace that will be used for this demo `blue-green`
+Let’s start by creating a namespace that will be used for this demo `ssp-demo`

 ```
-kubectl create namespace blue-green
+kubectl create namespace ssp-demo
 ```

 ## Step 2: Create a Service Account

-**We’ll create a service account called demo-user in the blue-green namespace**
+**We’ll create a service account called demo-user in the ssp-demo namespace**
 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: v1
 kind: ServiceAccount
 metadata:
   name: demo-user
-  namespace: blue-green
+  namespace: ssp-demo
 EOF
 ```